• ROENFR

 f) approves its own revenue and expenditure budget project, as well as the report on budget execution;

-g) debates and adopts the draft opinions/resolutions regarding the draft normative acts elaborated by the specialized committees;
+g) debates and adopts draft opinions/resolutions regarding draft normative acts elaborated by specialized committees;

 h) appoints the Secretary General of the Economic and Social Council;

-i) elaborates, debates, and adopts the draft documents (opinions, recommendations, reports, studies, analyses) elaborated, on its own initiative, by the Economic and Social Council, according to its strategy and annual action program;
+i) elaborates, debates and adopts draft documents (points of view, recommendations, reports, studies, analyses) elaborated, on its own initiative, by the Economic and Social Council, according to its strategy and annual action program;

-j) debates and adopts resolutions regarding the fulfilment of the attributions of the Economic and Social Council, in compliance with this Regulation on Organization and Functioning;
+j) debates and adopts resolutions regarding the fulfilment of the attributions of the Economic and Social Council, in compliance with this Regulation of Organization and Functioning;

-k) approves the organizational chart and the job structure of the Technical Secretariat of the Economic and Social Council, at the proposal of the Secretary General, with the opinion of the Executive Bureau;
+k) approves the organizational chart and job structure of the Technical Secretariat of the Economic and Social Council, at the proposal of the Secretary General, with the approval of the Executive Bureau;

 l) approves the resolutions of the Executive Bureau on any other issues that required urgent resolution before the first meeting of the Plenary;

-m) adopts any other resolutions necessary for fulfilling the objectives of the Economic and Social Council;
+m) adopts any other resolutions necessary for the fulfilment of the objectives of the Economic and Social Council;

-n) approves the nomination of persons proposed by social partners to be appointed by the Minister of Justice in the position of judicial assistants;
+n) approves the nomination of persons proposed by social partners to be appointed by the Minister of Justice as judicial assistants;

 o) approves the budget necessary for carrying out analyses and studies in the socio-economic field.